johnschleider/schleider-highlights/3. Aggregate Profits/README.md

 ## Data

 I gathered data from CompustatIQ at the Wharton Research Database.
+It's largely the same dataset that I use for my thesis.
+See the report for a better understanding of the analysis.
+It has some cool graphs!